ModelEarth/community/industries/README.md

 ### Data Sources

-Due to the delay of 2017 Economic Census, the 2017 zip data will be available in December of 2019.
+Due to the delay of 2017 Economic Census, the 2017 zip data became available in December of 2019.
+(The above script has not yet been updated and run for the 2017 data.)
 <!--
 Companies per industry within each zipcode.
 Normally these are available annually at the end April, but the [ 2019 release will be in November and December](https://www.census.gov/programs-surveys/cbp/news-updates/updates/dec-2018.html) due to the delay of 2017 Economic Census.
 -->